 Research is being done on learning in virtual reality, as its immersive qualities may enhance learning.
 VR is used by trainers to provide learners with a virtual environment where they can develop their skills without the real-world consequences of failing.
 Thomas A. Furness III was one of the first to develop the use of VR for military training when, in 1982, he presented the Air Force with his first working model of a virtual flight simulator he called the Visually Coupled Airborne Systems Simulator (VCASS).
 By the time he started his work on VCASS, aircraft were becoming increasingly complicated to handle and virtual reality provided a better solution to previous training methods.
 Furness attempted to incorporate his knowledge of human visual and auditory processing to create a virtual interface that was more intuitive to use.
 The second phase of his project, which he called the "Super Cockpit," was even more advanced, with high resolution graphics (for the time) and a responsive display.
-Furness is often credited as a pioneer in virtual reality for this research.
-[8] VR plays an important role in combat training for the military.
+Furness is often credited as a pioneer in virtual reality for this research.[8]
+VR plays an important role in combat training for the military.
 It allows the recruits to train under a controlled environment where they are to respond to different types of combat situations.
 A fully immersive virtual reality that uses head-mounted display (HMD), data suits, data glove, and VR weapon are used to train for combat.
-This setup allows the training's reset time to be cut down, and allows more repetition in a shorter amount of time.
-The fully immersive training environment allows the soldiers to train through a wide variety of terrains, situations and scenarios.[41]
+This setup allows the training environment allows the soldiers to train through a wide variety of terrains, situations and scenarios.[41]

 VR is also used in flight simulation for the Air Force where people are trained to be pilots.
 The simulator would sit on top of a hydraulic lift system that reacts to the user inputs and events.
-When the pilot steer the aircraft, the module would turn and tilt accordingly to provide <a href="https://haptic.com/haptic/hapti example trained to drive in a way that prevents as much damage as possible.
+When the pilot steer the aircraft, the module would turn and tilt accordingly to provide haptic feedback.
+The flight simulator can range from a fully enclosed module to a series of computer monitors providing the pilot's point of view.
+The most important reasons on using simulators over learning with a real aircraft are the reduction of transference time between land training and real flight, the safety, economy and absence of pollution.[42]
+By the same token, virtual driving simulations are used to train tank drivers on the basics before allowing them to operate the real vehicle.[43]
+Finally, the same goes for truck driving simulators, in which Belgian firemen are for example trained to drive in a way that prevents as much damage as possible.
 As these drivers often have less experience than other truck drivers, virtual reality training allows them to compensate this.
-In the near future, similar projects are expected for all drivers of priority vehicles, including the police.
-[44]
+In the near future, similar projects are expected for all drivers of priority vehicles, including the police.[44]

-Medical personnel are able to train through VR to deal with a wider variety of injuries.
+Medical personnel are able to train through VR to deal with a wider variety of injuries.[45]
 An experiment was performed by sixteen surgical residents where eight of them went through laparoscopic cholecystectomy through VR training.
-They then came out 29% faster at gallbladder dissection than the controlled group.
-With the increased commercial availability of certified training programs for basic skills training in VR environments, students have the ability to familiarize themselves with necessary skills in a corrective and repetitive environment; VR is also proven to help students familiarize themselves with skills not specific to any particular procedure.
+They then came out 29% faster at gallbladder dissection than the controlled group.[46]
+With the increased commercial availability of certified training programs for basic skills training in VR environments, students have the ability to familiarize themselves with necessary skills in a corrective and repetitive environment; VR is also proven to help students familiarize themselves with skills not specific to any particular procedure.[47]
 VR application was used to train road crossing skills in children.
 It proved to be rather successful.
 However some students with autistic spectrum disorders after such training might be unable to distinguish virtual from real.
-As a result, they may attempt quite dangerous road crossings.
-48
+As a result, they may attempt quite dangerous road crossings.[48]